 The Royal Free NHS Foundation Trust

-A pilot team started work at the Royal Free in autumn 2012.
+A pilot team operated within the Royal Free for 9 months from autumn 2012.
 The team was funded with an investment from the hospital’s QUIP programme.
 Prior to launch the Royal Free worked with Pathway to complete a needs assessment of homeless health in the hospital.
-The pilot service ran for approximately nine months and the Trust is now reviewing its plans to put the service on a permanent footing.
+The Trust ultimately decided not to fund the team on a permanent basis.